| Monthly Tech-Tip | No tracking! No ads! | |

 This is G2571A cone 10R dolomite matte on an ironware body made from native North Carolina clays.
 Few glazes have the pleasant silky feel that this has yet are still functional.
 The feldspar content in the body has been tuned to establish a compromise between the warmer color that low percentages have with the higher strength that higher percentages enable.
 Careful porosity tests were done and recorded in an account at insight-live.com.
 The objective was to bring the body close to 3% absorption.

 This is G2934Y (a version of the G2934 cone 6 matte base recipe that supplies much of the MgO from a frit instead of dolomite).
 Like the original, it has a beautiful fine silky matte surface and feels like it would not cutlery mark.
 But, as you can see on the left, it does!
 The marks can be cleaned off easily.
 But still, this is not ideal.
 The degree of matteness that a glaze has is a product of its chemistry.
 But can we fix this without doing any chemistry?
 Yes.
-By blending this with G2926B clear glossy (90:10 proportions) the marks are gone and the surface is only slightly changed.
+By blending in some G2926B clear glossy (90:10 proportions).
+The result: The marks are gone and the surface is only slightly less matte.
+This underscores the need to compromise the degree of matteness, on food surfaces, enough to avoid staining and cutlery marking.

 These are 10 gram GBMF test balls that we melted on porcelain tiles at cone 4 (top two) and cone 6 (bottom two).
 They compare the melt fluidity of G2934 (left) and G2934Y (right).
 The Y version sources its MgO from frit and talc (rather than dolomite).
 It is a much more fluid melt because the frit is yielding the oxides more readily.
 But Y has a key benefit: It has a much lower LOI, producing fewer entrained air bubbles and therefore fewer surface defects.
 And, even though it runs much more, it has the same matte surface!
 As long as it is applied at normal thickness, the extra melt fluidity does not cause any running.
 And it has another benefit: Less cutlery marking issues.
 It is actually a very durable and practical food surface glaze, having a low thermal expansion that fits almost any body.
 Although these appear glossy here, on ware they have the identical pleasant silky matte surface.